 Essential to health, magnesium is very well-tolerated by the body.However, as explained, magnesium supplementation is contraindicated in those suffering from kidney failure.
-Caution should also be applied when taking supplements alongside drugs containing magnesium or diuretics such as amiloride.
+Caution should also be applied when taking supplements alongside drugs containing magnesium or diuretics.
 Be sure to contact your doctor if you have any doubts about such interactions.

 What are the key points to remember about inadequate magnesium levels?